 - Presence of pus cells in the urine may also be a sign of infection or inflammation in the kidneys and bladder.
 Since the urine has to pass through the kidneys and the bladder, it may pick up some pus cells from there before voiding.

 - The mere presence of pus cells in the urine may not clearly indicate what type of infection or ailment the patient is suffering from.
+In such cases, urine test for culture and sensitivity is of great help.

 - Further blood tests may be requested to check for certain levels of components and compounds in the blood.